Why Landshape?

 Following Sketchup's Spirit

 Holygon wants to capture this spirit.
-Landshape takes its cue from the genius user experience that is Sketchup, and carefully applies it to terrain editing.
+Landshape takes its cue from the genius user experience that is Sketchup, and carefully applies it to terrain modeling.
+Especially editing terrain.

 Landshape aims to retain Sketchup's approachability, user-friendliness, and expressive power.
-Without bloating the user experience with clunky panels and intrusive popups.
+Without bloating your user experience with intrusive popups, arcane parameters, and clunky panels.

 Building on Top of Sketchup